4206/eli-proto2puml/README.md

 as they are not used for compiling to PUML.

 ## Syntax differences between proto2 and proto3

+The parser supports both syntax2 and syntax3, if the ```.proto``` file correctly declares the dialect it is using.
+Here we list the differences in grammar specification between the syntax versions.

 Productions dropped from proto2 to proto3: